vtereshkov/xdp/README.md

 # XD Pascal Compiler

 ## Summary
-A small educational compiler for a subset of the Pascal language.
+XD Pascal is a small educational compiler for a subset of the Pascal language.
 A native x86 machine code generator directly emits COM executables for MS-DOS.
 The compiler supports VGA graphics, floating-point arithmetic, etc. 32-bit Pascal source is provided.

 ### Features
 * Fast recursive descent parsing